dpcairns/react-famous-cats/curriculum/class-02.md

 - Classes typically combine some data (state) with behavior (methods)
 - Classes are created using the `new` keyword
 - To reference the current instance in a class method, use the `this` keyword
+- Extend a class using the `extends` keyword

 ## Component Classes